hidro-iri/vrpn_client_ros/README.md

 # vrpn_client_ros

-> :warning: Use ros2 branch: Tested with ros2 galactic :stars:
+> :warning: Use ros2 branch: tested and approved on ros2 galactic :stars:

-`vrpn_client_ros` is a ROS 2 package that provides a ROS 2 interface for the Virtual-Reality Peripheral Network (VRPN) library.
+`vrpn_client_ros` is a ROS2 package that provides a interface for the Virtual-Reality Peripheral Network (VRPN) library.
 This package allows users to easily connect to VRPN servers and receive tracking and other data from a variety of devices such as motion trackers, joysticks, and haptic devices.

 ## Installation